-(2) Certification Requirement (in addition to plan administrator certification): Same as for Alternative Calculation Method.

-(3) Size Requirement: Same as for Alternative Calculation Method.

-(4) Schedule A Filing Method: Check the box on Schedule A, item 1(c).
+- (2) Certification Requirement (in addition to plan administrator certification): Same as for Alternative Calculation Method. - (3) Size Requirement: Same as for Alternative Calculation Method. - (4) Schedule A Filing Method: Check the box for item 1(c).

 Item 2 Present Value Of Vested Benefits